zamweis/ethminer-autostart-windows-and-linux/windows/README.md

 To autostart the batchfile at login, you need to copy the batchfile to your windows startup folder.
 Simply press `windows+r`, enter `shell:startup` and hit enter.
 Alternatively you can open the folder through **task manager**.
 Copy the batchfile into the folder.
+You can enable and disable the batchfile and other programs at startup in **task manager** too.

 You might also want to have a copy on your Desktop in case you need to restart the batchfile.